Kevinouio/MSU-AI-Building-Classification/README.md

 ## Challenges and Approach

-- **Cross-Validation-Like Technique**: Implemented a strategy similar to cross-fold validation by varying the validation data every 5 epochs.
-This enabled better generalization and evaluation.
+Training deep learning models for our campus vision AI competition presented several challenges, particularly given the limited timeframe and computational resources available through Google Colab.
+One early challenge was getting a cleaned, robust dataset to train the model off of.
+Thus, we took roughly 1,000 images of each building on campus, manually processing each one to ensure that the model was not trained on bad data.
+We decided to use only our dataset, as we felt the image quality of other participants was lacking and our dataset covered the majority of angles for each building.
+Another key hurdle was ensuring robust model evaluation and generalization.
+To address this, we implemented a cross-validation-like strategy, rotating the validation set every 5 epochs.
+This approach allowed us to assess performance on a larger portion of the dataset and mitigate potential biases associated with a fixed validation split.

-- **Handling Colab Interruptions**: To prevent the problem of a session interruption in Google Colab and deleting and removing our trained models after each epoch, we decided to save the model after each epoch the model runs on.
+Another significant challenge stemmed from the inherent instability of Colab sessions, which are prone to interruptions and resource limitations.
+To prevent the loss of trained models due to session disconnections, we implemented a model checkpointing strategy, saving the model weights after each epoch.
+This ensured that progress was preserved, even if a Colab session was terminated prematurely.

-- **Learning Rate Adjustment**: Implemented a dynamic learning rate scheduler to improve model performance and prevent overfitting.
+Finally, we recognized the importance of fine-tuning the learning rate throughout training.
+To achieve this, we incorporated a dynamic learning rate scheduler, likely reducing the learning rate based on validation performance or a pre-defined schedule (e.g., step decay or cosine annealing).
+This dynamic adjustment helped optimize convergence and prevented overfitting, particularly crucial given the potential complexity of our vision task.

 ## Results

 The model achieved a **best validation accuracy of 95%** at epoch 17.
-The confusion matrix, though initially challenging to interpret, confirmed this high accuracy.
-Testing on the provided dataset without any image augmentation yielded similarly high accuracy levels.

 ## Testing Instructions
 The model was entirely trained in Google Colab, so it is easiest to run it there.
-Add the model and dataset to the memory of the Colab instance and switch the hosted runtime to TPU.
+Open the test_model notebook in Colab.
+Then add the model and dataset to the memory of the Colab instance and switch the hosted runtime to TPU.
 Change the paths in the notebook to their corresponding path in the Colab instance.
-Alternatively you can add the files to your google drive.
+Alternatively you can add the files to your google drive, which is how the notebook is set up intially.

 To install all dependencies:
 ```bash